steveghana/FE_Submission02/README.md

 # Halloween Order tracker

-A simple SP app built with javascript bundled with webpack.
+This is a simple single page Dashboard app built with Javascript bundled with webpack.

 ## Install